tensorflow/tensorflow/g3doc/Rationale.md

     code.
 An example and more detail on the schedule tree form is in the next section.
-1. Having two different forms of "affine regions": an affine loop tree form (AffineLoopTreeFunction) and a polyhedral schedule tree form as two different forms.
-Or in effect, having four different forms for functions in MLIR instead of three: CFG Function, AffineLoopTreeFunction, Polyhedral Schedule Tree function, and external functions.
+1. Having two different forms of "affine regions": an affine loop tree form and a polyhedral schedule tree form.
+In the latter, ops could carry attributes capturing domain, scheduling, and other polyhedral code generation options with IntegerSet, AffineMap, and other attributes.

 #### Schedule Tree Representation for Affine Regions